 Our first lesson in economics is to understand the distinction between positive and normative statements, to appreciate that this distinction can at times be challenging to make, and to develop a familiarity with the scientific approach that disciplines our analysis of public policy.
 An important aspect of this approach is the development and testing of “models.”

-Read and reflect on the first block of material in the course outline with this in mind as you struggle in giving a definition to the subject. (… and as you do so, pause and appreciate the wonder and beauty of it all !! 🙂 )
+Download the Lecture 1 presentation and use it to help your reading and reflection on the first block of material in the course outline with this in mind as you struggle in giving a definition to the subject. (… and as you do so, pause and appreciate the wonder and beauty of it all !! 🙂 )